openstack-infra/system-config/doc/source/puppet_modules.rst

 on a server.
 It also configures specified planets based on options given.

 Planet Venus works by having a cron job which creates static files.
-In this module the static files are served using nginx [3]_.
+In this module the static files are served using apache.

 To use this module you need to add something similar to the following into the main ``site.pp`` manifest: